edHelper.com

 By Sharon Fabian

 1 Inquiry is a wonderful word in science.
 It means investigating and learning about things on your own.
 If you want to do some inquiry into the science topic of matter, a really good place to start is in the kitchen.
-Kitchen chemistry is a great way to demonstrate chemical changes and the three phases of matter.
+Kitchen chemistry is a great way to learn about chemical changes and the three phases of matter.

 Paragraphs 4 to 8: